User37som/https-github.com-dordnung-Stammwiki/Scripting-features.md

 		STAMM_AddFeature("VIP More HP On Spawn");
 	}

-To add the description we need to loop through all blocks and add therefore a description:
+To add the description we need to **loop through all blocks and add therefore a description**:

 	public STAMM_OnFeatureLoaded(const String:basename[])
 	{